3270io/3270Connect/README.md

 - [ Documentation](https://3270.io)

-## Known issues and short term planned changes
+## Prior to Release 1: Known issues and short term planned changes

 1. <s>When running under concurrent mode with runtime and the volumes are high, the tactical logic to `sleep and retry` on issue no longer works.
 This is planed to be replaced with wait_for_field logic.</s> Done